jinujd/simple-grpc-connector/docs/README.md

 Contributions are welcome!
 Please read the **[Contributing Guidelines](https://github.com/jinujd/simple-grpc-connector/blob/main/docs/CONTRIBUTING.md)** for more information
 ## License
 This project is licensed under the **[MIT License](https://opensource.org/license/mit/).

+### Unit Tests (Work in Progress)
+We are actively working on adding comprehensive unit tests to ensure the reliability and stability of the Simple gRPC Connector library.
+Unit tests help us identify and fix any issues or bugs, as well as ensure that the library functions as expected.

+At the moment, the unit tests are still in progress.
+We are dedicated to delivering a thoroughly tested library to provide you with a seamless experience.
+We appreciate your patience and understanding as we continue to work on this aspect.

+Once the unit tests are completed, you will be able to run them to verify the functionality of the library in your own environment.
+Stay tuned for updates on the availability of unit tests.

+In the meantime, if you encounter any issues or have any questions, please don't hesitate to reach out to us.
+We are here to assist you and address any concerns you may have.